sanmayphy/ENERGYFLOW_ML/README.md

 this is the Pflow prediction: /afs/cern.ch/work/f/fdibello/public/Outfile_2to5GeV_TotalEpred.h5

-3.   python Evaluate_TCPos.py .
+3.   python Evaluate_Allpy
 Edit the macro to get the correct inputs link.
 This is for evaluation.
+Add your new network to the list and this will output the  figure of merit used to quantify the performance.
+Feel free to add additional plots if you like.